1. What questions should I ask a prospective home health agency?

 As a result, Nurses With Heart is able to provide personalized care that meets the needs of our clients and their families as they see them – and not anyone else.
 We believe a higher level of care is possible due to this freedom, and contrary to expectations, that we can often provide it at a lower cost than the traditional model.
 Yes, you read that correctly.
 For example, when it comes to outpatient services – such as infusion treatments or diabetic toenail care – it is often less expensive to hire Nurses With Heart to provide these services in your home than to go through insurance at an outpatient center.
 See our Cost Effectiveness Case Studies for details.

 Nurses With Heart is here to help 24 hours a day, seven days a week, including holidays.
-We can provide care wherever you call home, including private homes/apartments, rehabilitation centers, assisted living facilities, nursing homes, hospices and more.
+We can provide care wherever you call home, including assisted living facilities, nursing homes, hotels, and more.

 We’re also extremely flexible in our minimums.
-Unlike other agencies that require that you hire them for at least several hours a week, our daily minimum is only two hours, thus allowing for changing circumstances and increased cost effectiveness.
+Unlike other agencies that require that you hire them for at least several hours a week, our daily minimum is only three hours, thus allowing for changing circumstances and increased cost-effectiveness.
 If you need us to help out for six hours this week, and two hours the following week, no problem.
 Our goal is to provide the right amount of assistance for each individual situation – no more, no less.

 Finally, Nurses With Heart serves clients within an approximately 100-mile radius of our Santa Fe, New Mexico, headquarters.
 See the map below for our approximate service area boundaries.
 If in doubt, please give us a call .